Dick Yarbrough book on 25th anniversary of Olympics in Atlanta being re-released

 This book features an insider’s perspective of the Centennial bombing and is the only book written about the Atlanta Games.
 Based on Yarbrough’s role as managing director of communications and government relations for the Atlanta Committee for the Olympic Games, the book focuses on the host of issues that ACOG faced in planning and overseeing the Centennial Olympics.

-Following his Olympic experience, Dick Yarbrough embarked on a new career as the most widely- syndicated newspaper columnist in Georgia.
-His column appears regularly in the Walker County Messenger and The Catoosa County News.
+Following his Olympic experience, he embarked on a new career as the most widely- syndicated newspaper columnist in Georgia.
+His column appears regularly in the Rome News-Tribune.

 “It is hard to believe it has been 25 years since the Centennial Olympic Games were staged in Georgia,” Yarbrough said.
 “A lot of Georgians were a part of that big event, whether as volunteers or spectators.
 Ironically, there is a whole generation today who were either too young to remember that time or were not even born in 1996.”